zcash/zips/drafts/str4d-overwinter-activation/draft1.rst

 Activation mechanism
 --------------------

-A blockchain is defined as invalid if, within the set of all network upgrades that have activated in the past (or will activate in future) on that chain, an ``ACTIVATION_HEIGHT`` is repeated.
-Note that this does not require ``ACTIVATION_HEIGHT`` to be globally unique, or even locally unique; multiple network upgrades can occur in parallel, as long as they are non-overlapping (only one will activate on any given chain).

-Concretely, this means that the Zcash blockchain is broken into "epochs" of block height intervals ``[ACTIVATION_HEIGHT_N, ACTIVATION_HEIGHT_{N+1})`` (i.e. including ``ACTIVATION_HEIGHT_N`` and excluding ``ACTIVATION_HEIGHT_{N+1}``), on which consensus rule sets are defined.
+The Zcash block chain is broken into "epochs" of block height intervals ``[ACTIVATION_HEIGHT_N, ACTIVATION_HEIGHT_{N+1})`` (i.e. including ``ACTIVATION_HEIGHT_N`` and excluding ``ACTIVATION_HEIGHT_{N+1}``), on which consensus rule sets are defined.